ithinkthisisarc/mmfr/README.md

 A simple and terrible package manager.

 # Usage
+To update the package list:
+	mmfr update

 To find a file:
 	mmfr find keyword
-**if this is your first time**, make sure to let it upadate the packages on your machine.

 To download a file:
-(note, must have synced packages on your machine with `mmfr find` first)
+(note, must have synced packages on your machine with `mmfr update` first)
 	mmfr get ${package}
 This will add the package to mmfr/bin.